dalbay/Node.js-Tutorials/README.md

 ### HTML Templating: Filling the Templates

--	Replace the placeholders with the overview
+-	Replace the placeholders with the content.
--	The first step is to load the template overview – each time we send a request for the /overview route, the first thing we do is to read the template overview.
+-	The first step is to load the template-overview (Product page).
+    - Each time we send a /overview route request, the first thing we do is to read the data.json file (product objects).
-But like we did before, we can do this outside of the callback function.
-(This template will always be the same and we can write it into memory when we first start the application; when necessary modify it.)
-There is also no need to read the data each time there is a request.
+	  But like we did before, we can do this outside of the callback function because there is no need to read the data each time there is a request.
 Do the same for each template.
-When sending back the template don’t forget to declare the content type as html.
+	  When sending back the template don’t forget to declare the Content-type as html.
 ```javascript
 const fs = require('fs');
 const http = require('http');